Lamonsky/lamsims-updater/README.md

-# sims4-updater
+# lamsims-updater

 Hello!

-This Project is called sims4-updater, but the truth is that for now it is only DLC Downloader and DLC Unlocker.
+This Project is called lamsims-updater, but the truth is that for now it is only DLC Downloader and DLC Unlocker.

 What does it mean for you?
 You need legit Sims 4 Base Game from EA App.